maaxhe/reward-rover-playground/README.md

 ---

 ## Features

-	•	Exploration vs. Exploitation
+- **Exploration vs. Exploitation**
-The key trade-off in RL: Should the rover stick to safe strategies or try new ones?
+  The central trade-off in RL: Does the rover stick to safe paths or try something new?
-With each run, its behavior shifts – and you can watch it live.
+  With every run, its behavior changes – and you can watch live.

-	•	Three modes
+- **Three Modes**
-	•	Playground: Build your own world, place walls, rewards, penalties, and portals.
+  - **Playground:** Build your own world, place walls, rewards, penalties, and portals.
-	•	Random mode: Generate worlds automatically – different each time.
+  - **Random Mode:** Let automatically generated worlds be created – different every time.
-	•	Comparison mode: Run two rovers with different hyperparameters (exploration rate, learning rate, gamma) and see who learns faster.
+  - **Comparison Mode:** Start two rovers simultaneously with different hyperparameters (exploration rate, learning rate, gamma) and see who learns faster.

-	•	Q-learning live
+- **Q-Learning explained live**
-	•	Show Q-values as numbers or as a heatmap.
+  - Q-values can be displayed as numbers or a heatmap.
-	•	Adjust key parameters:
+  - You can directly adjust the parameters:
-	•	Exploration rate (ε): How curious is the rover?
+    - **Exploration rate (ε):** How curious is the rover?
-	•	Learning rate (α): How strongly do new experiences overwrite old ones?
+    - **Learning rate (α):** How strongly do new experiences overwrite old values?
-	•	Discount factor (γ): Short-term gains vs. long-term strategy.
+    - **Discount factor (γ):** Does it think short-term or long-term?

-	•	Levels & Statistics
+- **Levels & Statistics**
-	•	Build your own maps or load preset levels.
+  - Build your own maps or load preset levels.
-	•	After each episode: rewards, penalties, steps, time.
+  - After each episode, you get feedback: rewards, penalties, steps, time.
-	•	Highscores are stored locally so you can track progress.
+  - High scores are saved so you can compare progress.

 ---